2025 Respiratory Virus Vaccine Availability in Los Alamos

 No. See guidance from the NMDOH.

-Most likely, especially if you start with where you get your prescriptions filled locally.
-Note that BCBS NM (i.e. LANL’s insurance provider) is still not accepted at Smiths.
+Most likely, especially if you start where you get your prescriptions filled locally.
+Note that BCBSNM (LANL’s insurance provider) is still not accepted at Smith’s.

-The Los Alamos Public Health Office is closed until further notice.
-The NMDOH helpline (1-833-SWNURSE = 1-833-796-8773) is answered by a real person who has information about regional availability.
+The NMDOH helpline (see below) is answered by a real person who has information about regional availability.

 The information above is provided as an information service to Boomtown readers.
-For medical advice, please consult your doctor or the NMDOH Helpline (1-833-SWNURSE = 1-833-796-8773).
+For medical advice, please consult your doctor or the NMDOH Helpline by calling 1-833-SWNURSE (1-833-796-8773).